jupyter-server/enterprise_gateway/docs/source/operators/deploy-kubernetes.md

 ### Validation

-You can start jupiter notebook to connect to the configured endpoint `http://jupiter-e-gw.example.com`
+You can start jupyter notebook to connect to the configured endpoint `http://jupyter-e-gw.example.com`

 ## Advanced Configuration Example of Enterprise Gateway Deployment